brontosaurusrex/brontosaurusrex.github.io/_posts/2017-03-29-urxvt-fullscreen-or-anything-else-openbox.md

           </action>
         </keybind>

 will make urxvt toggle into fullscreen mode (or any other app I assume).
+W-F11 stands for 'super + F11' key combo.
+Super is sometimes known as Winkey.

 Similar
 [http://stackoverflow.com/how-to-make-rxvt-start-as-fullscreen](http://stackoverflow.com/questions/9783198/how-to-make-rxvt-start-as-fullscreen)